norkator/open-intelligence/README.md

 # Open-Intelligence

 Tools to process security camera (<b>any camera</b>) motion triggered images and sort seen objects (labels) in different categories.
 Inserts data into Postgresql database for further processing.
-For now mostly crafted based on different tutorials.
+Simple web page interface with statistics, images, voice.

 Goal is to make this fairly easy to setup and powerful so.. say goodbye to privacy.